Hemet, California

-The city is known for being the home of The Ramona Pageant, California's official outdoor play set in the Spanish colonial era.
+The city is known for being the home of The Ramona Pageant, California's official outdoor play.
 Started in 1923, the play is one of the longest-running outdoor plays in the United States.

 Hemet has been named a Tree City USA for 20 years by the Arbor Day Foundation for its dedication to the local forest.
 The city is home to the Hemet Valley Medical Center, a 320-bed general hospital.

 History

 This had long been the territory of the indigenous Soboba people and Cahuilla tribe prior to Spanish colonization.
 During the early 19th century, Mission San Luis Rey used the land for cattle ranching.
 They named the area with the settler name Rancho San Jacinto.

 Etymology

 Hemet was named by the land development company that founded the town, The Lake Hemet Land Company.
 The company drew its name from Hemet Valley, now called Garner Valley, located in the San Jacinto Mountains.
-Initially the company referred to the area as South San Jacinto, but changed the name to Hemet when the land company filed a plat map on November 11, 1893.
+Initially, the company referred to the area as South San Jacinto, but changed the name to Hemet when the land company filed a plat map on November 11, 1893.